osmandapp/web/main/docs/user/navigation/car-play.md

 To use CarPlay and the OsmAnd app on your vehicle's screen, follow these steps:

-1. Make sure your iOS device is compatible with CarPlay and your car supports this technology, usually if the car was released after 2014, and the iOS version is older than 7.1, it probably does.
+1. Make sure your iOS device is compatible with CarPlay and your car supports this technology, usually if the car was released after 2014, and the iOS version of your device is older than 7.1, it probably does.
 Check the [list of car models](https://www.apple.com/ios/carplay/available-models/) with CarPlay support.
 2. Connect your device to your vehicle's multimedia system using a Lightning cable or wirelessly with Wi-Fi or Bluetooth.
 When connecting for the first time, you may need permission to use CarPlay on your device.
 3. Once connected, the CarPlay interface will automatically appear on your car screen with all available apps.
 If the CarPlay home screen does not appear, select the CarPlay logo on the vehicle display.
 4. To use OsmAnd, select it on the CarPlay screen.